jdelman/pmhack/README.md

 # pmhack

-a `commit-msg` hook for git to integrate w/asana
+a `commit-msg` hook for git to integrate w/asana & github

 ## but how?